 Community Service

+Community service challenges students to engage in meaningful, authentic learning experiences.
+This supports the vision of the Upper Arlington Schools — uniquely accomplished students prepared to serve, lead and succeed.
 Each year, Hastings Middle School students are required to complete 5 hours of community service.
 Grade level counselors meet with students each year to discuss how to log their hours and general guidelines for selecting service opportunities.
+We encourage students to align their passions with their service hours in order to support another person, group of people or organization. |

 What Counts as Community Service?